gherbox/my_blog_2/content/pages/about.md

 template: "page"
 ---

 I am a HPC - Machine Learning enginner at Total.
-Prior to working with Total, I worked as a data scientist for AXA: a multinational insurance company.
+Prior to working with Total, I worked as a data scientist for AXA.

 I completed my Master of Science in France at INP Enseeiht with a focus in Applied Mathematics and Computer Science.